All Episodes

 It's coming from African Americans.

-It's the NAALCP is not happy about it.
+And the NAALCP is not happy about it.

 Exactly, because now we are dividing resources.

-So my thought process here is okay, they want to do this.
+So my thought process here is, okay, they want to do this.

-So the Democrats always tell us what they don't want us to do.
+So the Democrats always tell us what they don't want us to do or what they're afraid of.

 They're afraid of here of dispersing resources to non-speaking English immigrants and taking it away from the black community.

-So is this an opportunity where you see the Democrats having this backfire where Republicans basically embrace this to better these people because let's face it, if you're coming out of another country to come to the United States, you're not coming here to be status quo.
+Because let's face it, if you're coming out of another country to come to the United States, you're not coming here to be status quo.

 You're coming here to strive.

-That's what the Chinese did, Vietnamese, Germans, Italians like myself.
+That's what the Chinese did.

-They came here to strive.
+Vietnamese, Germans, Italians like myself, they came here to strive.

 It's a different area.